LeoQK/Manual/README.md

 ## Collaboration and Coaching

 Gaming is all about community.
 So is gaming for enterprise.
-We learn from and work with gamers and organizations to advance the application of gaming skills to enterprise.
+If you're a gamer excited about applying your gaming experience to your career, or you're working for an organization excited about the potential gaming talent, please connect with us.

 ### For Gamers